Who Are We?

 What is the primary purpose of Hope Seeds?

 To provide quality garden seed to a hungry world in the name of Christ!
 No man should go hungry for the lack of seed, and empowering people to grow their own food is a God-pleasing directive since Creation (Genesis 1:29).
+We believe development and discipleship go hand and hand.
+Bringing the Great Commandment and the Great Commision together to share Christ in a tangible and compassionate way to a hurting world.
+So, our purpose is to meet physical needs to open doors for sharing the greatest Hope for the world, Jesus!

 How many years has Hope Seeds been in business, and is it a 501c3 organization?